Robust XVA: Introduction

 We find that the super-replicating price and the corresponding super-replicating strategies may not be recovered by simply plugging one of the extremes of the uncertainty interval into the valuation equation.
-Our analysis indicates that, depending on the relation between the current value of the XVA replicating portfolio and the close-out value of the transaction, the lower or upper extreme of the uncertainty interval on the counterparty account rate should be used in the super-replication strategy.
+Our analysis indicates that, whether to use the lower or upper extreme of the uncertainty interval in the super-replication strategy, depends on the relation between the current value of the XVA replicating portfolio and the close-out value of the transaction.
 The trader wants to be robust against the most negative outcome, and therefore will choose the extreme of the interval that minimizes the instantaneous change in the value of the position.
 This will in turn require the investor to initially hold the maximal wealth to implement this replicating strategy, hence leading to the maximum initial value of the portfolio.
 As long as the portfolio replicates the trade at the terminal time, its initial value provides an upper bound on the value of the XVA.
 For example, if the strategy replicating the XVA requires, at a given time, the investor to be short the counterparty's defaultable account, i.e., a positive jump would arise at the counterparty default (this would be the case if the value of the XVA replicating portfolio lies below the close-out value), then the trader would choose to use the upper extreme of the uncertainty interval, because this corresponds to the maximal default intensity and thus minimizes the instantaneous change in value.
 As the required replicating position may switch from short to long and vice versa several times before the close-out time, the extreme of the default interval used in the valuation of the superreplicating strategy will change, too.

 We perform a comparative statics analysis to quantify the dependence of the XVA and its replication strategy on portfolio credit risk and default contagion.
 We use a model of direct contagion, in which default intensities of reference entities, investor, and counterparty are piecewise constant and only jump when one of these firms default. {Our analysis finds that if the default intensity of the investor's counterparty increases, either due to idiosyncratic motives or to contagion effects triggered by the default a reference entity in the portfolio, the XVA decreases in absolute value.} This is because, under these circumstances, the investor needs to replicate the underlying portfolio transaction for a smaller period of time, and thus incurs smaller financing costs.
 As direct contagion increases, defaults tend to cluster and amplify the impact of portfolio credit risk on the default intensity of investor and her counterparty.
 The financing costs of the replication strategy get lower, and a payer CDS investor needs to use a larger number of shares of her defaultable account to replicate the jump to closeout at her default time, compared with the number of shares of her counterparty defaultable account needed to replicate the jump to closeout at her counterparty's default time.
 This is because if the investor (who is replicating her long portfolio position) defaults, then she needs to replicate a larger jump to closeout if the portfolio credit risk is higher and thus her moneyness increases.